 To adopt such a stance in the life of our nation means that we must be willing to examine our own motives and behaviour and be open to accept the close scrutiny of others.
 In that regard the Uniting Church welcomes the decision of the Federal Government to establish a Royal Commission on the sexual abuse of children in both public and church institutions, and pledges itself to cooperate fully and honestly with the process the Commission will implement.
 The sexual abuse of children is criminal behaviour that is totally abhorrent and unacceptable.

-Presbytery and Synod of South Australia statement regarding the Royal Commission into Institutional Responses to Child Sexual Abuse - 2013
+Synod of South Australia statement regarding the Royal Commission into Institutional Responses to Child Sexual Abuse - 2013

-The Uniting Church in Australia, Presbytery and Synod of South Australia welcomed the decision of the Federal Government to establish a Royal Commission into Institutional Responses to Child Sexual Abuse (Royal Commission) and pledged to cooperate fully and honestly with the Royal Commission.
+The Uniting Church in Australia, Synod of South Australia welcomed the decision of the Federal Government to establish a Royal Commission into Institutional Responses to Child Sexual Abuse (Royal Commission) and pledged to cooperate fully and honestly with the Royal Commission.

 The Uniting Church in Australia issued a Values Statement (see link below) in relation to the Royal Commission.